KomeOlomu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

-Create a script that prints all possible combinations of two letters, except oo.
+Write a script that prints a number with two decimal places, followed by a new line.